 Approximate 4 minute read

 It’s 8:55 AM and your church service is about to start.
 Before your livestream begins your AVL team’s camera operator zooms in and frames a the tightest shot he can framing your worship leader’s microphone grill and adjusts the focus barrel on his lens.
-The camera operator then zooms out very wide setting up his first shot of your broadcast … an establishing wide shot of your room.
+The camera operator then zooms out very wide setting up his first shot of your broadcast … an establishing wide shot of your room and touches up the focus.

 The worship team takes the stage and the lights come up.
 You are now live to the web!
 Your camera operator starts a slow zoom into the worship leader … but the camera (that he just focused a moment ago) is now out of focus!
 What happened?